jborza/gba-solitaire/source/readme.md

 # The target platform

 Let's target Gameboy Advance (GBA).
-It has a resolution of 240x160, four directional buttons on the d-pad, and A, B buttons and runs the ???
-CPU at ???
-MHz.
+It has a resolution of 240x160, capable of displaying 32,768 (15-bit) colors.
+The input our directional buttons on the d-pad, and A, B buttons and runs and ARM7 CPU at 6.78 MHz.
+The games are stored on cartridges containing the ROM with the code and data.

+In terms of capabilities it's like a hardware 2D engine, being able to display sprites at arbitrary locations, with hardware rotation and scaling, but also offering a bitmapped mode, sound generators, etc.

+There is no operating system running on the GBA, it's just bare metal.
+To interface with the hardware we'll use memory-mapped IO - for example the bitmapped mode works this way - by setting bytes of memory after the address `0x06000000` to something, pixels get drawn on the screen.

 We can develop in C using the excellent [devkitPro toolchain](https://devkitpro.org/).

 ## Graphics

 The Game Boy Advance has a couple of graphic modes.
-I plan to use  [Mode 3](https://www.coranac.com/tonc/text/bitmaps.htm), which is a bitmap mode, with a resolution of 240x160 and a 16-bit palette of 16 colors.
+I plan either to use [Mode 3](https://www.coranac.com/tonc/text/bitmaps.htm), which is a bitmapped mode, with a resolution of 240x160 and a 16-bit palette of 16 colors.
+Or jump into the hardware accelerated graphics mode, which deals with sprites, tiles and background.

+A tile is an 8x8 pixel bitmap.
+It can have 4bpp or 8bpp colors, the latter obviously requiring more memory (64 bytes vs 32 bytes) A sprite is composed of multiple tiles.
+Tiles are stored in charblocks.
+A charblock has a size of 16 kb, so there's a room for 512 (or 256) tiles.

+This implies we'll have to convert our graphics into 8x8 tiles, and also implies that the game objects (such as cards) should be sized in multiples of 8 pixels as well.

 # Prototyping the dimensions